 Attention LPN Admission Students: LPN admission students are ONLY required to take Math, Reading, & Writing (NO WriterPlacer) with the following minimum passing scores: Math – 250, Reading – 250, and Writing – 241.

-FLETCHER STUDENTS ONLY: The following link is a study resource for the Accuplacer for Fletcher students only.
-Fletcher proctors the Next-Generation Accuplacer.
-Click Here
+CURRENTLY ENROLLED STUDENTS: The following link is a study resource for the Accuplacer for students who are enrolled at Fletcher (must be enrolled in the current semester) Click Here for Library Accuplacer Resources.